Sponsored by Hatch

 - a list of students who performed the work, with their permanent addresses and e-mail addresses

-- a short summary, including a simplified flow sheet of the process
+- an executive summary of the project, including a simplified flow sheet of the process

 - a copy of the final report submitted to the university at the end of the project

 - the name of the collaborating organization and the engineers who assisted the students and

 - the submitting Professor/Department must provide a 1-2 page(s) “List of Arguments” stating the reasons the project